Mike Finnigan

-Michael Kelly Finnigan (April 26, 1945 – August 11, 2021) was an American keyboard player and vocalist, his speciality being the B3 Hammond organ.
+Michael Kelly Finnigan (April 26, 1945 – August 11, 2021) was an American keyboard player and vocalist, his specialty being the B3 Hammond organ.
 Working primarily as a freelance studio musician and touring player, he played with a wide variety of musicians in pop, rock, blues and jazz.

 Life and career

 Finnigan was born in Troy, Ohio, and attended the University of Kansas on a basketball scholarship.

 Finnigan toured with and sessioned for Jimi Hendrix, Joe Cocker, Etta James, Sam Moore, Crosby Stills and Nash, Dave Mason, Buddy Guy, The Manhattan Transfer, Taj Mahal, Michael McDonald, Maria Muldaur, Peter Frampton, Cher, Ringo Starr, Leonard Cohen, Tower of Power, Rod Stewart, David Coverdale, Tracy Chapman, Los Lonely Boys, and Bonnie Raitt.

-Finnigan recorded Early Bird Cafe with the Serfs in the late 1960s, with Tom Wilson producing.
+Finnigan recorded Early Bird Café with the Serfs in the late 1960s, with Tom Wilson producing.
 The Serfs were the house band at a nightclub in Wichita, Kansas at the time.
 He then toured and cut an album with Jerry Hahn, The Jerry Hahn Brotherhood released in 1970.
 He recorded two solo records in the 1970s, one with Jerry Wood.
 He later collaborated with two other Columbia artists, Les Dudek and Jim Krueger, with whom he formed the DFK Band (Dudek, Finnigan, and Krueger) in 1978.
 Subsequently, his work featured on a CD by the Finnigan Brothers (NashFilms Records), a collaboration with his younger brother Sean and founding member of Bread, Robb Royer.

 Finnigan was twice a winner of a Blues Music Award (formerly W.C.
 Handy Award) for his work with Taj Mahal as a member of the Phantom Blues Band.
 He was always active politically and was, for several years, a regular contributor to the weblog Crooks and Liars.
 In 2013 and 2014, he was nominated for a Blues Music Award in the 'Pinetop Perkins Piano Player' category.